 Near real-time detection of failed payments, duplicates, and anomalies.
 Proactive alerts to AP for resolution.

-This is the primary value proposition of Phase 1.
-The prototype demonstrates exception surfacing today.
+The primary value proposition of Exception Intelligence.
+The prototype demonstrates exception surfacing at concept fidelity.
 Fusion remains system of record; this sits on top of it.

 Intelligent Cash Application & Matching